Weekly Rapamycin Shows Promise in Improving Symptoms of ME/CFS in Early Clinical Trial

 - MFI Aggregate Scores: Decreased from 79.63 (SD 1.43) to 72.26 (SD 2.28); P < .001

-These findings suggest a potential therapeutic benefit of rapamycin in addressing core symptoms of ME/CFS.
+These findings suggest a potential therapeutic benefit of rapamycin ME/CFS treatment in addressing core symptoms of the condition and complement earlier reports where weekly rapamycin showed promise in improving ME/CFS symptoms.
 Subgroup analyses and more detailed data are expected to be released in future publications.

 Participant Profile